Nes0x/Nes0x/README.md

 > [My website](https://nes0x.cf)

-> I'm currently learning c#
+> I'm currently learning c# and frontend

 > I know java, JDA, spigot-api and python but only basics

 > My discord: !
 Nes0x#0034

-> I like programming, listen to music, sleeping and eating
+> I like also listen to music, sleeping and eating

 <details>